-Business Insurance can provide financial cover for your business, including the premises and contents, against loss, damage or theft as well as cover against any resulting financial loss from an insured interruption to the business.
+These types of business insurance can provide cover for your business premises and contents, against loss, damage or theft as well as cover against any resulting financial loss from an insured interruption to the business.
 The type of business insurance and amount of cover you select will depend on the nature of your business and what areas you think you are the riskiest for you.
-Pick and choose the cover options that suit you best.
+Pick and choose the right business insurances that will suit you best.
 And you can include Public Liability Insurance to ensure you are not financially responsible for the costs of a legal claim should a third party get injured or suffer property damage whilst you are doing business.

 A) Material damage loss for your physical assets